 Our audits were conducted for the purpose of forming an opinion on the basic financial statements of Philippine Estates Corporation taken as a whole.
-The supplementary information in Note 35 to the Parent Company financial statements is presented for purpose of filing with the Bureau of Internal Revenue and is not a required part of the basic Parent Company financial statements.
+The supplementary information in Note 34 to the Parent Company financial statements is presented for purpose of filing with the Bureau of Internal Revenue and is not a required part of the basic Parent Company financial statements.
 Such information is the responsibility of management.
 The information has been subjected to the auditing procedures applied in our audits of the Parent Company basic financial statements.
 In our opinion, the information is fairly stated in all material respects in relation to the Parent Company basic financial statements taken as a whole.

-Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until June 23, 2026 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022 and valid in the audit of 2021 to 2025 financial statements BIR Accreditation No. 08-001911-000-2022, effective until March 15, 2025
+BOA/PRC No. 0234, effective until June 23, 2026

+SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022, and valid in the audit of 2021 to 2025 financial statements of SEC covered institutions BIR Accreditation No. 08-001911-000-2025, effective until March 25, 2028